rdnewman/jsonapi-model/README.md

 be involved.

-Support for writing Rails apps to provide JSONAPI backends for use by other apps is plentiful, but writing a Rails app to use another JSONAPI-based API generally has involved manually deserializing the JSONAPI content from the remote API and then perhaps building an ActiveModel or facade against it.
+Support for writing Rails apps to provide JSONAPI backends for use by other apps is plentiful, but writing a Rails app to use another (remote) JSONAPI-based API generally has involved manually deserializing the JSONAPI content from the remote API and then perhaps building an ActiveModel or facade against it.

 While this is not too onerous when the remote service provides a ready connector or facade for working with their API, those primarily only appear for JavaScript; Ruby support is